-We also have a number of research programs for both propulsion and spacecraft technology that are simultaneously taking place, laying down the technical foundations for launch vehicle development.
+We also have a number of other research programs for both propulsion and spacecraft technology that are simultaneously taking place, laying down the technical foundations for future product development.

-- To create a complete, customizable, turnkey nanosatellite solution with spacecraft components, software, and a unified API.
+- To create a complete, customizable, turnkey satellite propulsion solution with spacecraft components, software, and support.

-- To stay at the forefront of spacecraft miniaturization by constantly initiating experimental programs to develop the technology of tomorrow.
+- To stay at the forefront of spacecraft advancements by constantly initiating experimental programs to develop the technology of tomorrow.

-The mass proliferation of launch technology and easy space access brings a plethora of advantages to a wide range of clients.
+The mass proliferation of space technology and easy space access brings a plethora of advantages to a wide range of clients.

 - Low cost, rapid nanosatellite constellation construction and maintenance for communications, resource identification, and monitoring

-- Missions which need to fly on specific orbits that are not accessible through rideshare flights or are incredibly rare, such as high inclination or polar orbits
+- Missions that need to fly on specific orbits that are not accessible through rideshare flights or are incredibly rare, such as high inclination or polar orbits

 - Irregular nanosatellite launches, potentially hazardous payloads, experimental satellites, or mission risk reduction by deploying complex mechanisms pre-flight, as allowed by the larger fairing volume